freebasic/fbc/FreeBASIC/readme.txt

        mutexes/locks are only used if the MT version is selected.

-     - The MT version is automatically select when thread functions like CreateThread are used.
+     - The MT version is automatically select when thread functions like ThreadCreate are used.
 It can also be selected manually, passing the -mt option when compiling.

   o Unicode support: